speakeztech/mlir-tutorial/docs/tutorials/01-getting-started.md

 - Want to write a pass?
 Study `lib/Transform/Arith/MulToAdd.cpp`
 - Want to test something?
 Study `tests/*.mlir`

 Each component is **complete and working**.
 You're not reading fragments; you're reading real, tested, functional code.
-This is intentional—learning from working examples beats reading documentation.
+This is intentional, learning from working examples beats reading documentation.

 ## Building the Tutorial